 UK Tax strategy

-This document summarises the Tax Strategy of Outotec Group and all entities belonging to Outotec Group (including the entities in the UK).
+This document summarizes the tax strategy of Outotec and all entities belonging to Outotec group (including the entities in the UK).

 Fair and non-discriminatory tax policy

 Outotec is committed to paying all relevant direct, indirect and other taxes in the countries where Outotec operates; including the UK.
 Outotec strives for transparency in its operations and bases its decisions on sound business reasons and commercial rationale.

 As a globally operating company, Outotec faces a variety of tax laws, regulations, practices and interpretations.
 International tax environment is sometimes challenging to navigate but Outotec is committed to being a responsible and compliant taxpayer in each country where it operates.
 Outotec pursues transparency and non-discrimination in its tax practices and does not engage in aggressive tax planning.

 In addition to local corporate income taxes, Outotec pays, collects and remits many other taxes and tax-like payments, such as value added and sales taxes, payroll taxes and capital taxes.
 Outotec’s total tax contribution varies depending on the geographical distribution of sales, which in turn is affected by product mix and locations of customer projects.
 Outotec promotes open communication with the local tax authorities in its operating countries including HMRC in the UK.
 Outotec’s tax management has proactive approach in order to avoid surprises in tax matters and unnecessary tax disputes.

 The Chief Financial Officer and the Head of Corporate Tax Management of Outotec Group are key owners of the tax risk management and control together with local management.
 The general responsibility for the management and operations of Outotec is described in the Corporate Governance principles.